silicon-heaven/shv-doc/src/rpcmethods.md

     signature `void(param)`.
   * `8` (`1 << 3`) specifies that returned value is going to be large.
 This
     method must have signature either `ret(void)` or `ret(param)`.
+* `"param"` (from level `4`) with *String* name of the parameter type.
+It can be missing or have value `null` instead of *String* if method takes no or `null` parameter.
+* `"result"` (from level `4`) with *String* name of the provided value type.
+It can be missing or have value `null` instead of *String* if method provides no or `null` value.
-* `"access"` that is used to inform about minimal access level needed to invoke the method.
+* `"access"` (from level `10`) that is used to inform about minimal access level needed to invoke the method.
 If client has lower access level then request to this method is going to result in an error.
 Note that actual user's access level is defined by SHV broker and deduced by potentially complex rule set.
   The allowed values are:
     * `"bws"` (browse) is the lowest access level allowing to discover SHV nodes and methods.
     * `"rd"` (read) allows reading of values.